CARL: Criticality-Aware Agentic Reinforcement Learning: Criticality-Aware RL

-~ Inspired by the study, we propose the \textit{Critical-Action-focused RL} (CARL) algorithm.
-As illustrated in Fig.~\ref{fig:main-method}, CARL prioritizes high-criticality action exploration with entropy-guided progressive rollout, and provides action-level update signals using action-level advantage formulation.
-Then, it performs selective updates on high-criticality actions, excluding low-criticality ones.
+~ Inspired by the study, we propose the \textit{Criticality-Aware RL} (CARL) algorithm.
+As illustrated in Fig.~\ref{fig:main-method}, CARL prioritizes exploration at high-criticality states with entropy-guided progressive rollout, and provides action-level update signals using action-level advantage formulation.
+Then, it performs selective updates on actions from high-criticality states, excluding those from low-criticality ones.

-\paragraph{Critical Actions Identification.} Before we can focus on critical actions, we need a practical method to identify them, as the sampling-based estimation in Eq.~\ref{eq:criticality} incurs a high computational cost.
-To achieve this, we analyze the characteristics of high-criticality actions to find an intrinsic metric.
+\paragraph{Critical States Identification.} Before we can focus on critical states, we need a practical method to identify them, as the sampling-based estimation in Eq.~\ref{eq:criticality} incurs a high computational cost.
+To achieve this, we analyze the characteristics of high-criticality states to find an practical metric.

-High-criticality actions are intuitively non-trivial decision points where multiple candidates appear plausible, making it difficult to identify the optimal choice.
+High-criticality states are intuitively non-trivial decision points where multiple candidates appear plausible, making it difficult to identify the optimal choice.
 This difficulty can be reflected in the model's action distribution: when the model cannot confidently make decisions, it assigns similar probabilities to multiple candidates, resulting in a more uniform distribution.
 We adopt entropy to measure this quantitatively, termed \emph{action entropy}, which captures the degree to which probability mass is dispersed across possible actions.
-A higher action entropy at state $s_t$ indicates greater uncertainty in selecting among competing actions $a_t$, suggesting that actions taken from $s_t$ are of higher criticality.
+A higher action entropy at state $s_t$ indicates greater uncertainty in selecting among competing actions $a_t$, suggesting that $s_t$ is of higher criticality.

 Unlike token-level entropy, which can be calculated precisely by enumerating over a finite vocabulary, action entropy involves an infinite space of possible actions and thus requires estimation.
 We estimate the action entropy at state $s_t$ via Monte Carlo sampling~\citep{robert1999monte}: